sebastian404/aus_japb_doom/README.md

-## AUS PB4 Doom
+## AUS JAPB Doom
-It's Doom for the AUS clone of the Pandora's Box 4  what elese did you expect?
+It's Doom for the AUS clone of the Pandora's Box what elese did you expect?

 ## Introduction